Pattie Coldwell: Career

 In 1997, Coldwell hosted the interview show Espresso, on Channel 5, and in 2001, she joined Loose Women (originally Live Talk), on ITV.
 Her radio work included hosting Radio 5 Live's late-night discussion programmes Night Talk and After Hours.

 Personal life and death

 While Coldwell was working for Granada Television in the 1970s, she met historian and broadcaster Michael Wood, then working at the BBC in Manchester.
-The pair went on to have a ten year relationship.
+The pair went on to have a ten-year relationship.

 Coldwell married presenter Tony Kerner in 1991 in Camden, London.
 In 1992, she had a daughter, Dannie, from the marriage.
 Six years later, the marriage ended in divorce.
 In 2002, she married fisherman Evan John, in Newbury, Berkshire, having met him on a family holiday on the Caribbean Island of Bequia in 1998.

 Coldwell's death resulted from a brain tumour at the age of 50; she had had breast cancer previously, being first diagnosed in 1997 and then in 1998.
-Coldwell died on 17 October 2002 in hospital in Newbury, Berkshire.
+Coldwell died on 17 October 2002 in hospital in Newbury.